 Crossbreeding broadens the genetic pool for dogs, lessening the risk of inheriting certain illnesses.
 Crossbreeding also raises the likelihood that a dog would inherit health concerns from both parents.

 The more generations in your hybrid dog, the more foreseeable its traits are.
-Now, consider breeding a domestic dog with a coyote.
+Now, consider a coyote dog mix.
 Coyotes are feral in nature and therefore naturally suspicious of humans.
 They are smart but not in the same way domestic dogs are, making them undesirable as a companion.

 How Does Crossbreeding With Coyotes Work?